 Many hormonal and metabolic issues can be diagnosed relatively easily in the course of a comprehensive wellness exam.
 Our Winnipeg veterinarians analyze blood and urine samples to look for signs of thyroid disorders, diabetes, and other imbalances, while also weighing your pet to check for obesity.
 Many medications are available to help your pet maintain more normal hormonal balances.
 We can instruct you on how to administer these medications on a daily basis.
 Metabolic problems may also respond well to exercise routines and dietary changes that help the body receive and burn the right number of calories for optimal health.

 Bring Your Pet to Bridgwater Veterinary Hospital and Wellness Centre

-There's never a bad time to have your pet's metabolic and endocrine function checked at Bridgwater Veterinary Hospital and Wellness Centre.
-Call our Winnipeg clinic at 204-452-0911 to schedule an examination.
+There's never a bad time to have your pet's metabolic and endocrine function checked.
+Call us at 204-452-0911 to schedule an examination.